hapax/hapax.github.io/_posts/2020-10-25-hyperlaunch.md

 <!--\frac{500 \times 10^6}{8 \times 10^3 (9.8)}-->
 Before our steel cylinder reaches a scale height, it will collapse under its own weight!

 Thus, we see that in order to fully exploit the power of atmospheric pressure for launching rockets, we have another engineering problem to solve: finding a suitably strong but light material which can replace steel.
+Another major problem is *wind loading*, i.e. ensuring the structure will not be knocked over by the wind.
+It may be that the structural reinforcements which solve this problem also help distribute the cylinder's weight.
+But I won't discuss either of these issues further here.

 ##### 4. Conclusion<a id="sec-4" name="sec-4"></a>

-What started a couple of days ago as a light-hearted tribute to the pioneering spirit of Elon Musk has, by this point, become a circus of farcical, high-concept oomism.
+What started a couple of days ago as a light-hearted tribute to the pioneering spirit of Elon Musk has, by this point, become a circus of high-concept oomism.
 I hope you've enjoyed it; I certainly have.
 Please leave a comment or drop me an email if you spot any errors, or have suggestions for improving the design.
 Perhaps one day we will leave the world of kerosene and boosters